Vitamin C Dosage for Kids – Health Benefits & Foods

 - If they complain of any of the above symptoms, do not hesitate to get them checked.

-Vitamin C is an essential component for overall development and it is best if you provide your child with a good source of natural Vitamin C in his daily diet.
+Vitamin C is an essential component for overall development, and it is best to provide your child with a good source of natural Vitamin C in their daily diet.